Ismail-Drissi-ENSET-TPs/Digital-Banking-App-Web/README.md

      ```

 4. **Access the Application**:
-   - Open your browser and navigate to `http://localhost:3000` for the frontend.
+   - Open your browser and navigate to `http://localhost:4200` for the frontend.
-   - The backend API will be available at `http://localhost:8080`.

 ## Usage